zzazzdzz/fools2020/README.md

 # fools2020
-TheZZAZZGlitch's April Fools Event 2020
+TheZZAZZGlitch's April Fools "Event" 2020.
+Except not really.
+The event was never finished, and this is just an archive of unused, unfinished stuff.
+See: https://zzazzdzz.github.io/fools2020/